jenssimon/breakpoint-changes-rx/README.md

 This package helps to detect current breakpoints and breakpoint changes.
 It initializes with a breakpoint configuration and provides Observables and useful functions.
 Multiple breakpoints at the same time are supported.

+> ⚠️️️️⚠️⚠️ WARNING: Version 3.x drops support for CommonJS and AMD.
+Target is ES2017 ⚠️⚠️⚠️
+>
+> Version 3.0.0 only ships as ES module.
+Also the target version of this package is ES2017.
+If you need to support older browsers you need to transpile to a prior ES version.

 > ⚠️️️️⚠️⚠️ WARNING: Version 2.x and beyond ⚠️⚠️⚠️
+>
 > Version 2.0.0 removed the usage of the deprecated [MediaQueryList.addListener](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList/addListener).
 > Instead it uses [MediaQueryList.onchange](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList/onchange).
 See compatibility table before using it.
 > If needed I will continue provide changes to version 1.x which is using the deprecated function.